Jennifer 8: Production

+The film was originally titled A Policeman’s Story.

-While establishing scenes were shot in Eureka and Trinidad, California, most filming took place in various municipalities of Greater Vancouver, British Columbia, including: Riverview Hospital in Coquitlam; Richmond for the rural London Heritage Farm and for the Marine Garage in Steveston; and, Maple Ridge for the dump and for "John Berlin's" farmhouse.
+While establishing scenes were shot in Eureka and Trinidad, California, most filming took place in various municipalities of Greater Vancouver, British Columbia, including: Riverview Hospital in Coquitlam,Richmond for the rural London Heritage Farm and for the Marine Garage in Steveston, and's, Maple Ridge for the dump and for "John Berlin's" farmhouse at Jackson Farm.
 The film's sets were designed by the art director Richard Macdonald.

 Bruce Robinson later said that the film had been hurt by studio interference: "There were four different heads of studio on that movie, they all wanted different things.
 The worst thing happened before we made the movie and that was having Andy (García), great guy that he is, on the movie.
 I didn't write it for a handsome young lead, I wrote it for a shagged out old cop like Gene Hackman or Al Pacino (...)
-The problem is the moment you see Andy García and Uma Thurman on screen together you think, "That ain't bad.
-A couple of romantic leads, that's nice."
-The whole point was that he was this fucked guy; he was Rod Steiger if you like."
+The problem is the moment you see Andy García and Uma Thurman on screen together you think, 'That ain't bad.
+A couple of romantic leads, that's nice.'
+The whole point was that he was this fucked guy, he was Rod Steiger if you like."
+In an interview with Movieline, García said that twenty minutes of the film had been cut before its release.
+García described the cut scenes, which included his character's "all-night alcohol binge" and sections of the interrogation sequence between his and John Malkovich's character, as "the heart" of the picture, and that the edits made for "a totally different movie."